 Prior to 1985, one rate schedule applied to all filers, so that the income of each person was treated the same, regardless of marital status.
-Two-income married couples usually filed separately, even though they filed a joint federal return.
-In 1985 a married-joint tax rate schedule was added, and the election to file jointly or separately was required to be the same as on the federal return.
+Two-income married couples usually filed separately, even if they filed a joint federal return.
+In 1985, a married-joint tax rate schedule was added, and married couples were required to use the same filing status as on the federal return.
 Other provisions were changed so that they were based on the joint income of the couple rather than on the income of each taxpayer.